Operation Big Bang: Explosion

 In April 1945, after a Royal Air Force bombing raid on Heligoland with about 1,000 bombers occurred on 18 April, the approximately 2,500 inhabitants were evacuated by the Wehrmacht garrison.
 On 11 May 1945 the island was occupied by British forces.
 In order to deny the uninhabited islands to the Germans as a potential naval base, the British began preparations to blow up the bunkers and military installations on Heligoland in 1947.
 They filled the Nordsee III submarine bunker in the southern harbour and the tunnel labyrinths with leftover munitions from the world wars.
 Since the preparations took longer than planned, the original deadline of 31 March could not be met.

 On 18 April 1947, exactly two years after the bombing raid, the Royal Navy detonated the bomb.
 Stacked were about 4,000 torpedo heads, nearly 9,000 depth charges and over 91,000 shells of various calibres.
 The blast was set off by British engineers aboard HMS Lasso from a distance of about 17 kilometres.
 The British staged this blast for the German public; there was a separate brochure about it.
 Almost 20 journalists watched directly from the steamer Danzig.
 A smaller explosion was used to scare away the birds.
 The main explosion occurred a few minutes later.
 A huge jet of fire and tons of rock shot into the sky.
-The tremors could still be felt in Cuxhaven, 70 kilometres away.
-The mushroom cloud rose about nine kilometres, according to other sources, one kilometre, into the air.
+The tremors could be felt in Cuxhaven, 70 kilometres away.
+The mushroom cloud rose about nine kilometres (according to other sources, one kilometre) into the air.
 The explosion shook the island base to a depth of several kilometres.

 Results

 The island survived the blast, but the southern tip of the island, the rubble of which makes up today's Mittelland, was blown away.
 Parts of the cliff also collapsed, and many craters were created.
 The harbour facilities and coastal protection walls remained intact, and the surviving civil air raid shelters today attract up to 10,000 tourists annually.
-The only building to survive the blast was the Flakturm, today's Heligoland Lighthouse.
-The detonation could be registered seismographically in Germany and used to study the earth's crust.
+The only building to survive the blast was the flak tower, today's Heligoland Lighthouse.
+The detonation could be registered seismographically in Germany and used to study the Earth's crust.
 In 1952, after protests by the residents, the people of Heligoland were allowed to repopulate the island.
 Today, on the anniversary of the demolition, a memorial service is held in the civil defence bunker.